Summer & Non-Degree Programs Director

 Chelsea joined the Summer & Non-Degree Programs team in May 2015, transitioning to higher ed from the U.S. Senate, where she worked for Senator Mike Crapo.
 She received her BA in Sociology from Utah State University, and is currently an MA candidate in American Studies at GW.

 Chelsea is an American history enthusiast, and has a wealth of knowledge pertaining to Washington, D.C. and the surrounding areas.
 She spent 18 months on a service mission in Guatemala, and continues to be conversant in Spanish.
-Chelsea works regularly with parents and students in our office to advise them on the details of our programs and help them with any needs they may have.
-She also supports the office on a day-to-day basis with administrative and logistical tasks.
+In addition to a wealth of administrative tasks in order to support the office as a whole, Chelsea assists with program budgets and visiting student enrollments.

 Assistant Director for Student Engagement